The Free Store

 Large Item Donor Registry

 LIFE*SPIN may also facilitate getting donated appliances and furniture to the people who need them.
 It is critical that these donations are in working order.
-In order to donate, please call us and a volunteer will try to connect you with someone on our waiting listing in need of this item.
+To donate, please call us, and a volunteer will try to connect you with someone on our waiting list in need of this item.

 Thank you Odie!